bucuram/Ro-AWL/README.md

 ![](Ro-AWL-stats.png)

-It contains 332 nouns, 166 verbs, 162 adjectives, and 15 adverbs.
-The words of Romanian Academic Word List can be found in `Ro-AWL.csv`.
+It contains 332 nouns, 157 verbs, 167 adjectives, and 17 adverbs.
+The words of the Romanian Academic Word List can be found in `Ro-AWL.csv`.

 ### Citation
 If you find our work useful, please cite us: